pantheon-systems/documentation/source/docs/articles/sites/multidev.md

 1. Edit your content locally via [Git](/docs/articles/local/starting-with-git/) or utilize on-server development via [SFTP](/docs/articles/sites/code/developing-directly-with-sftp-mode/) mode.
 2. Within the Pantheon Dashboard, click **Code**.
 3. Type in a commit message for edits made via SFTP and click the **Commit** button.
-Commits pushed via Git will be shown in the Commit Log.
+Commits pushed via Git are shown in the Commit Log.

 ## Merge Code